Park & Recreation Facility Planning & Construction a few projects are listed below, further information is available on the City website.

 • High Park Pedestrian Bridge - work will involve re-establishing the width of the pedestrian path, breaking up the existing soil, and restoration to ensure the area is returned to its original condition.
 Construction will only affect a portion of the pathway and it will still be accessible for pedestrians.

 • Joyce Trimmer Park - beginning January 27, 2022 city contractor will start erecting a construction fence around the construction zone at Joyce Trimmer Park.
-The park will be closed to the public during the entire construction period from February 2022 – December 2024.
+The park will be closed to the public during the entire construction and will re-open in September 2025.

 • Marie Curtis Park West - Work has begun at the west edge of Marie Curtis Park to better connect the Waterfront Trail between Toronto and Mississauga.
 When completed, this connection and the trail currently under construction in Mississauga’s Jim Tovey Lakeview Conservation Area will allow trail users to continue east and west along the waterfront rather than having to divert north to Lakeshore Road in Mississauga as is currently the case.
 The construction area for the trail connection in Marie Curtis Park West has been fenced off.
 Only a very small portion in the southwest corner of the park is affected.
 Tree removal permits were obtained from Urban Forestry, and one tree has already been removed.
 Six other trees will be removed in the near future, and compensation planting for the trees removed is part of the scope of work.
 The work in Marie Curtis Park is anticipated to be complete by June of next year.
 However, the corresponding trail in Mississauga will not be opened for use until later in 2025.